ninjha01/hireme/README.md

 **Your job is to plan, execute, and communicate good science.**

-Writing, deploying, and maintaing software is mine.
+Writing, deploying, and maintaining software is mine.

 # Contact